 Police Dogs Unit

 Our police dogs provide a vital supporting role to reduce crime throughout the UK.
-They are trained to track suspects from crime scenes, chase and detain offenders, search for property at or near crime scenes and search for missing persons.
+They are trained to track suspects from crime scenes, chase and detain offenders, search for property at or near crime scenes, search for missing persons and support our highly-trained Armed Response Vehicle Teams with their Firearms Support Dogs.
 They can also detect explosives, drugs, cash and firearms.

 The Police Dogs Unit is broken down into three sub-sections:

 We operate our own Armed Policing Capability.
 Key locations across the Network are routinely patrolled by our highly trained Authorised Firearms officers.
 They are trained to recognised nationally accredited standards and are able to support employees in Home Office Forces across the country when needed.